At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: On the occurrence of blow-ups

 Before proceeding with the analysis of blow-ups, we make the following general observation which was alluded to already in the introduction:~for all strictly positive times $t>0$, the flow $t\mapsto \nu_t$ is given by a flow of bounded densities $t\mapsto V_t$, regardless of the nature of the initial condition $\nu_0$.
 This is analogous to the situation for $\rho=0$ \cite[Prop.~2.1]{hambly_ledger_sojmark_2018}, except of course for the randomness of the flow in the $\rho>0$ setting.

-\begin{lem}[Existence of densities] For every $t>0$, the random sub-probability measure $\nu_t$ has a density $V_t\in L^{\infty}(0,\infty)$. \end{lem} \begin{proof} Fix any $t>0$ and let $p_t$ denote the density of $B_t$.
-Omitting the absorption at the origin, and using Tonelli to change the order of integration, we have
+\begin{lem}[Existence of densities] Suppose there is a solution to \eqref{MV}.
+For every $t>0$, the associated random sub-probability measure $\nu_t$ has a (random) density $V_t\in L^{\infty}(0,\infty)$. \end{lem} \begin{proof} Fix any $t>0$ and let $p_t$ denote the density of the Brownian motion $B_t$.
+Omitting the absorption at the origin, and using Tonelli's theorem to change the order of integration, we have